This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Team building icebreaker questions

-• What was your favorite vacation and can you recommend it to your colleagues?
+• What was your favorite vacation, and can you recommend it to your colleagues?

 • What has been your most daring career experience thus far?